JuliaLang/julia/doc/src/manual/faq.md

 ### Why does Julia use "*" for string concatenation?
 Why not "+" or something else?

 The [main argument](@ref man-concatenation) against `+` is that string concatenation is not commutative, while `+` is generally used as a commutative operator.
-While the Julia community recognizes that other languages use different operators and `*` may be unfamiliar for some users, syntax choices always have a subjective element and further discussions about this operator have not turned out to be productive, so it is not likely to change in the short run.
+While the Julia community recognizes that other languages use different operators and `*` may be unfamiliar for some users, it communicates certain algebraic properties.

 Note that you can also use `string(...)` to concatenate strings (and other values converted to strings); similarly, `repeat` can be used instead of `^` to repeat strings.
 The [interpolation syntax](@ref string-interpolation) is also useful for constructing strings.